michaelskarotl/michaelskarotl/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a persoanl utilities repo for navigating the tempus ecosystem
+- 🔭 I’m currently working on a personal utilities repo for navigating the tempus ecosystem
 - 🌱 I’m currently learning the tempus documentations.
 - 👯 I’m looking to collaborate on: No collaborations right now, still a new hire.
 - 📫 How to reach me: michael.skaro@tempus.com or Slack me: Michael.Skaro